 Google Shopping is a great tool for business owners and marketers to get some quick wins and do some quality product performance analysis.
 Especially when it comes to product niches, it is a very powerful tool for you to showcase your product line right in the Google search results.

-If you're all set up with Google Shopping, check out our whitepaper on optimising those ads:
+If you're all set up with Google Shopping, check out our 2nd part to Google Shopping, which focuses on optimising those ads: